If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 - Generalized tonic-clonic (grand mal) seizures: This type of seizure affects the whole brain.
 During the seizure, the muscles in the body become rigid (stiff), and then shake and contract (called convulsions).
 The person having the seizure usually loses consciousness (faints).
 They may also clench the jaw, bite the tongue or cheek, or lose control of the bladder.

 - Absence (or petit mal) seizures: This type of seizure affects the whole brain, and usually only lasts a few seconds.
-During the seizure, a person may have a staring spell, be unaware of his or her surroundings, suddenly stop talking or moving, or have small changes in muscle movements.
+During the seizure, a person may have a staring spell, be unaware of their surroundings, suddenly stop talking or moving, or have small changes in muscle movements.

 - Partial (focal) seizures: This type of seizure affects only one part of the brain.
 The symptoms may vary, depending on where in the brain the seizure starts.
 For example, a partial seizure may cause changes in emotions, or to the senses (for example, hallucinations, numbness, tingling, or other changes to vision, taste, smell, touch, or hearing).
 This type of seizure may also cause muscle contractions (for example, causing the person to move the head in an unusual way, or jerk an arm or a leg).
 Or, the seizure may cause staring spells, sometimes with unusual repetitive movements, such as moving the mouth or the lips, chewing or swallowing, or hand movements.